jamievullo/Moonlight-Frontend/README.md

 * input "cd Moonlight" on command line
 * input "cd backend" on command line
 * Run bundle install from command line
+* Run "rails db:migrate" from command line
-* Run rails db:migrate from command line
+* Run "rails db:seed" from the command line
 * Run rails s from the command line
 * input "cd .." on command line
-* input "cd frontend on command line
+* input "cd frontend" on command line
 * input "open index.html" on command line to open up browser and start program
 * Signup for app by creating a Username.
 * Explore our Solar Systems Planets and their Moons.